Do you struggle with writing friendly reminder emails?

 #7: Formal polite reminder email

-Although nowadays we see more blurred lines between formal and informal tone in business communication, there are still some instances where formal communication is more than called for.
+Although we see more blurred lines between formal and informal tone in business communication nowadays, there are still some instances where formal communication is more than called for.

 Essentially, you’ll turn to formal reminder emails whenever you want your messages and communication to come across as:

-Take a look at our example below if you need some inspiration on how to formulate a formal polite reminder email.
+Take a look at our example below if you need inspiration for writing a formal polite reminder email.

 Email subject: Reminder: The upcoming PR campaign